-SAN DIEGO -- City workers Tuesday helped a couple track down a woman's $30,000 wedding ring after it was accidentally tossed in the trash.
+SAN DIEGO -- City workers Tuesday helped a couple track down a $30,000 wedding ring that had been accidentally tossed in the trash.

 "It took all of four minutes to find the ring so that was pretty quick," city spokesman Jose Ysea said.
 "The employees who helped them look through the load were just ecstatic that they were able to find it, especially so quickly.
 They said the couple was just ecstatic."

 Ysea said the process of digging through trash to find a tossed treasure at the landfill is like searching for a needle in a haystack and usually takes people three to four hours -- if they're lucky enough to find it at all.